Graham McNamee: Sportscasting

+In 1927 he broadcast the Long Count Fight between Gene Tunney and Jack Dempsey with Phillips Carlin to more than 60 NBC radio stations.
+When a colleague asked him, shortly before his passing, what his favorite piece of commentary was, McNamee mentioned Babe Ruth's called shot in the 1932 World Series.

 Other work

 McNamee also broadcast the national political conventions, the presidential inaugurations, and the arrival of aviator Charles Lindbergh in New York City following his transatlantic flight to Paris, France, in 1927.
 He opened each broadcast by saying, "Good afternoon, ladies and gentlemen of the radio audience.
 This is Graham McNamee speaking."

 He was featured on the cover of the October 3, 1927, issue of Time magazine.

 McNamee continued to broadcast into the 1930s, as an announcer on such weekly programs as Rudy Vallee's, and Ed Wynn's.
 He played straight man on the latter, reacting to Wynn's gags.

 He worked in motion pictures, narrating Krakatoa (1933), Universal Pictures' weekly Universal Newsreels, and Camera Thrills (1935), an Academy Award-nominated short subject produced and directed by Charles E. Ford.
+He also appeared as the announcer at the beginning of The Phantom of Crestwood (1932).

 On April 20, 1936, he also worked in Circus stars bring joy to hospital's little shut-ins (clowns and performers of Ringling Brothers Barnum and Bailey Circus performed at Bellevue Hospital in New York to amuse children), by Universal Newsreel.
 In the same year, on July 7, he was briefly reunited with Ed Wynn for an ad-libbed spot on an experimental, NBC television broadcast.

 In the early 1940s his principal activity was as a newsreel commentator, but he maintained much of his radio work as well, hosting Behind the Mike for NBC.